 What makes an occupation one of the worst jobs in America?
 That's easy.
 Any job that involves performing disgusting, life-threatening, exploitative, or terrible-paying work should qualify.
 And any job that robs you of your human rights or dignity should be considered one of the worst jobs ever.
 Unfortunately, millions of Americans and other people around the world must cope with those kinds of horrible jobs on a daily basis.

-But what about other people who have terrible jobs that never even enter your mind?
-In today's world, it's easy to live from day to day without pondering the fact that millions of workers probably have what you would consider to be jobs that suck.
-And those jobs might be so bad that you choose—either consciously or unconsciously—to put them out of your mind, as if they don't exist.
+In today's world, it's possible for many of us to live each day without thinking about the countless people who truly have jobs that suck.
+Plus, some people have jobs that are so bad that we choose—either consciously or unconsciously—to put them out of our minds, as if they don't exist.

 Jobs That Are Often Taken By Undocumented Workers